telerik/xamarin-forms-docs/knowledge-base/datagrid-sorting-remote-data-when-using-lod.md

     }
 }
 ```
-## MVVM
+### Combining Approaches

-You can extrapolate the logic into a separate helper method and use Queryable to combine all the logic for eevery descriptor before invoking the query.
-The example you see below can be used in both the Load
+You may have noticed that the logic in both event handlers is similar. the only difference is whether you're clearing everything and reloading, or getting a batch of items.
+Therefore, you can extrapolate the logic into a separate helper method and use Queryable to combine all the logic for eevery descriptor before invoking the query.

+The example you see below uses a single method to get the items from the data source.
+It also uses IQueryable to combine expressions so that you can be a little more dynamic.

 ```csharp
 private void DataGrid_OnLoadOnDemand(object sender, LoadOnDemandEventArgs e)